What Every Parent Wants to Know

 Tell me about student housing?

 Lycoming guarantees housing for all four academic years.
-As freshmen, students will live in Asbury, Skeath or Wesley Halls.
+During their first year, students will live in Asbury, Skeath or Wesley Halls.
 Students are matched with a roommate based on their answers to a questionnaire or by mutual request.
 After the first year, students choose their own hall and room assignments based on a lottery system.
 Options include Williams, Rich, Crever, Wesley, Forrest and East Hall.
 Quiet and intensive study floors, as well as substance-free floors are also available in some residences.
 Upperclassmen may also choose to live in the new Commons (townhouse style), or in one of the 17 college-owned apartments.

 Each freshman residence hall floor has a Resident Adviser, an exemplary upperclass student.
 The RAs are there to help first-year students navigate the system.
 In addition they plan special floor events, serve as student mentors and are there to be a friend.